 The Trappe Door (on W. Washington St, a half block from Main st) is a unique basement bar and restaurant that specializes in Belgian food and beer.
 The steak frites was delicious and I love a good Belgian beer which are often hard to find in the States.

 Jianna is an Italian and oyster place in a modern, minimalist setting.
-It is on the second floor and has a beautiful outdoor deck overlooking Main St that was unfortunately too cold for us to enjoy when we went there in spring.
+It is on the second floor and has a beautiful outdoor deck overlooking Main St.

 The Lazy Goat is an upscale Mediterranean place below the Hampton Inn located right on the Greenway in downtown Greenville.
 There’s pasta, paella, and lots of cheese on the menu.
 The fried goat cheese appetizer was delicious.